t-tirabassi/t-tirabassi.github.io/projects/hotelmanagement.md

 ```

 </div>
-(Unfortunately, the path to the original GitHub file from the course is privated)
+(Unfortunately, the path to the original GitHub repository from the course is privated and no longer accessible.)